Introduction: Pseudopotential families¶

 verdi data upf listfamilies -e Ba Ti O

-For more help on the command line options, type
+For more information on the command line options, type

 verdi data upf listfamilies -h